 Abstract: a summary of the main points of the thesis.
-You should try to have a sentence corresponding to ach chapter of the thesis except the first and last.
+You should try to have at least one sentence corresponding to ach chapter of the thesis except the first and last.
 Mention your most important accomplishments, and minimize background information.

 Chapter 1: Introduction (2 to 6 pages)

 Chapter 2: Previous attempts to solve this problem, and other problems like it, with computer programs or methodologies (4 to 12 pages)

 Chapter 3: Description of the problem you are trying to solve (2 to 10 pages)

 Chapter 4: Description of your program or methodology (8 pages minimum)

 Chapter 5: Discussion of results (2 to 8 pages, not counting tables and figures)

 Appendix A: Test runs if interesting to the reader (if there are several, make this several different appendices)